nickrwu/Patient-Reg/README.md

 1. cd into `/backend/src/` and run `python manage.py runserver`
 2. In `/frontend/src/App.js/` change url variable for handleSumit to `localhost:8000/api/patients/` instead of `https://nw-patient-reg.herokuapp.com/api/patients/`
 3. cd into `/frontend/` and run `npm start`
+4. To access admin page, run `python manage.py createsuperuser` in `/backend/src/` and login with credentials at `localhost:8000/admin/`